Skip to main content

 Technical Analysis

-CVE-2025-48798 is a high-severity use-after-free vulnerability identified in the GNU Image Manipulation Program (GIMP), specifically when processing XCF image files.
-The vulnerability arises from improper memory management during the parsing of specially crafted XCF files.
-When a user opens a maliciously crafted XCF file, GIMP may perform operations on memory that has already been freed, leading to use-after-free conditions.
-This can cause serious memory corruption issues, including application crashes and potentially arbitrary code execution.
-The vulnerability affects Red Hat Enterprise Linux 7 Extended Lifecycle Support, which includes GIMP as part of its software packages.
-The CVSS v3.1 score of 7.3 reflects a high severity, with the vector indicating that the attack requires local access (AV:L), low attack complexity (AC:L), privileges (PR:L), and user interaction (UI:R).
-The impact on confidentiality, integrity, and availability is high, meaning an attacker could potentially execute arbitrary code with user-level privileges, leading to data compromise or system instability.
-No known exploits are currently reported in the wild, and no patches or mitigation links are provided yet.
-However, given the nature of use-after-free vulnerabilities, exploitation could allow attackers to escalate privileges or execute arbitrary code if combined with other vulnerabilities or social engineering techniques.
-The vulnerability is particularly relevant for environments where GIMP is used to open untrusted or externally sourced XCF files, such as graphic design, media production, or academic settings.
+CVE-2025-48798 is a high-severity use-after-free vulnerability found in the GNU Image Manipulation Program (GIMP) when processing XCF image files.
+The vulnerability arises due to improper memory management when handling specially crafted XCF files, which are the native file format for GIMP.
+When a user opens a maliciously crafted XCF image, the application may perform unsafe operations on memory that has already been freed, leading to use-after-free conditions.
+This can result in serious memory corruption issues including application crashes and potentially arbitrary code execution.
+The vulnerability affects Red Hat Enterprise Linux 7 Extended Lifecycle Support, indicating that the flaw exists in the version of GIMP shipped with this OS variant.
+The CVSS 3.1 base score is 7.3, reflecting high severity, with vector metrics indicating that the attack requires local access (AV:L), low attack complexity (AC:L), privileges (PR:L), and user interaction (UI:R).
+The impact on confidentiality, integrity, and availability is high, meaning an attacker could potentially execute arbitrary code with user privileges, compromise system integrity, and cause denial of service.
+No known exploits are reported in the wild yet, but the vulnerability is published and should be addressed promptly.
+The lack of available patches at the time of publication suggests that organizations need to monitor vendor updates closely.
+This vulnerability is particularly critical because GIMP is a widely used open-source image editor, often installed on workstations and servers in creative, academic, and development environments.
+Exploitation requires a local user to open a malicious file, which could be delivered via phishing, removable media, or insider threat scenarios.

 Potential Impact